Raftopol v. Ramey

 After the Supreme Court decision, the state legislature overwhelmingly passed an amendment to the statute at issue to clarify ambiguities identified by the court and to support the decision.

-An Experienced Professional Can Ensure a Watertight Gestational Agreement
+An Experience Professional Can Ensure A Watertight Gestational Agreement

 In Connecticut, an intended parent now has the right to be a legal parent – as long as the gestational agreement is found valid by the court.
 It is therefore crucial to consult an attorney with extensive knowledge about the requirements for such a contract.